Advocating for Fairfax

 Joint committees are established by resolution or legislation agreed to by both houses and membership consists of both Members and Senators.
 Ted sits on one Joint Standing Committee:

-- Foreign Affairs, Defence and Trade (More information can be found here)
+- Foreign Affairs, Defence and Trade (More information can be found here); and member of the Trade Subcommittee.

 Speaking in Parliament